mahnoorayub/Mahnoor-Portfolio/critique-by-design.md

 Incorporating all the feeback I got, I used flourish to make a visualization of my sketch.
 Florusih was simple to use and I was able to create excatly what I had in mind.
 One thing that took some time was adding data in a particular format that was required by flourish.
 In my original data set I had the pollutants in rows and the sectors in columns with their values.
 However, in order to create a grid of bar charts in Flourish that grouped the results indivudally for each pollutant I had to change my dataset in excel to have the sectors in rows and the pollutants in columns.

 Once the main chart was created, I customized the colours to have the energy industry sector in red, non-industry sector in light grey and all other sectors in dark grey.
 This was to show that while non-industry is the highest contributor we are focusing on the emissions from the industry sectors and from the industry sectors primarily on the energy sector.
+I thought about removing the non-industry sector altogether as well in order to incorporate the feedback, but ended up keeping it because with the non-industry the percentages add up to a 100%.
+If this was emissions volume data I would have definetely excluded it but since the percentages are a part of the total I though maybe I should just keep it in grey.

+The following is my visualization with non-industry removed:

+<div class="flourish-embed flourish-chart" data-src="visualisation/12681117"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 I adjusted the layout of the chart according to my needs and added a filter that allows you to choose which pollutants you want to look at incorporated from class group feedback).

-I also added a relevant heading incorporating the feedback I got " Energy Sector has the highest air emissions for EEA in 2017"
+I also added a relevant heading incorporating the feedback I got " Energy Sector has the highest air emissions for EEA in 2017" and added labels to axis.

 I included the notes and subtitle explaining how the percentages are calculated and what the EEA countries stand for.

 I made sure all the numbers are consistent - the x axis shows percentages and the lable pop-ups also show percentages instead of decimal numbers like the original chart.

-Ultimately I made the chart for an audience that would be able to look at it and see that if they want to control the emissions for a particular pollutant which industries are causing the most harm.
+Ultimately I made the chart for an audience that would be able to look at it and see that if they want to control the emissions for a particular pollutant which sectors are causing the most harm.
 This can allow policy makers to prioritize and make corrective policies for that industry sector specifically.
 This chart has greater perceptibility as it require less effort from the reader to make the comparisons.
 The less use of colour and focus on the energy sector also enhances the intuitiveness and aethetics.

+## Final Visualization

 <div class="flourish-embed flourish-chart" data-src="visualisation/12666699"><script src="https://public.flourish.studio/resources/embed.js"></script></div>